HungVu307/hmvu.github.io/_pages/about.md

 * *2017.03* **Consolation Prize at the Provincial Level in Mathematics**, Vietnam Mathematics Association.

 # 📖 Educations
-- *2019.09 - 2023.10*, Bachelor of Automation Engineering, Hanoi University of Science and Technology (HUST).
+- *2019.09 - 2023.10*, Talented Class of the Automation Engineering Major at Hanoi University of Science and Technology.

-# 💬 Invited Talks
-- *2021.06*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2021.03*, Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.  \| [\[video\]](https://github.com/)

 # 💻 Experiences
 - *2024.10 - present*, Applied Scientist, [NVIDIA](https://developer.nvidia.com/metropolis), Vietnam.